Pattern Programs in C - Examples with Logic and Pseudocode

 This pattern can be designed using either two nested loops or a single nested loop.

-We also have an alternative approach: we will use a single nested loop with some conditions and print this design.
+We also have an alternative approach - using a single nested loop with some conditions and printing this design.

-To design this pattern, the only thing we need to keep in mind that how many numbers of stars and spaces we want to print in each row.
+To design this pattern, the only thing we need to keep in mind is how many stars and spaces we want to print in each row.

 Pseudocode